 (4) Availability of Supplies

-Your builder will most likely be in charge of getting permits for your new build, and he/she will let you know if there are any steps you need to take in order to get permitting.
+Your builder will most likely be in charge of getting permits for your new build, and they’ll let you know if there are any steps you need to take in order to get permits.

 The length of time it takes to secure permits is highly dependent on where you live.
-In my small Midwestern city, it’s relatively quick and easy to get permitting.
+In my small Midwestern city, it’s very quick and easy to get permits.

-However, I have a reader building a home in New York City and she waited about a year to get her building permits.
+However, I had a student building a home in New York City a few years ago and she waited over a year to get her building permits.

 Weather can be a huge factor in slowing down home builds.
 Depending on the climate in your area, chances are you’ll have some type of weather that gets in the way (here in the Midwest we deal with snow in the winter and rain/storms in the spring/summer).